-Park workout exercise #1: step-ups
+Park workout: step-ups

 Stand directly in front of the bench seat with your hands on your hips and plant your right foot firmly on the bench.
 Pull in your abdominals then bring your left foot up to join the right and then step down.
 Do 30 seconds with the right leg leading, then change and do 30 seconds leading with the left leg.

-- Level 1: 15-second break between the leg change
+- Level 1: 15-second break between the leg change.

-- Level 2: No break between legs
+- Level 2: No break between legs.

-Park workout exercise #2: step-ups with knee raise
+Park workout: Step-ups with knee raise

-- Level 2: 1 minute straight through
+- Level 2: One minute straight through.

 - Level 3: Add a jump.
 When your right knee is a high as you can raise it, jump from your left foot then alternate.